m3redithw/html-css-exercises/README.md

 - With an external stylesheet file, you can change the look of an entire website by changing just one file!

+## CSS Syntax
+A CSS rule consists of a selector and a declaration block.